 START is a program funded by the Commonwealth of Massachusetts to assist Massachusetts companies that have previously secured SBIR Phase II funding in turning their technologies into promising commercialized solutions.
 The program was created to assist high-growth companies that will grow employment opportunities, promote manufacturing and commercialization, and stimulate innovation across the Commonwealth.
-The primary objective of the program is to provide funding to commercialization-ready technology companies that have received at least the equivalent of a Phase II Small Business Innovation Research (“SBIR”) or Small Business Technology Transfer (“STTR”) grant from federal agencies such as the Department of Defense or the National Science Foundation, to name two.
+The primary objective of the program is to provide funding to commercialization-ready technology companies that have received at least the equivalent of a Phase II Small Business Innovation Research (“SBIR”) or Small Business Technology Transfer (“STTR”) grant from federal agencies such as the Department of Defense, the Department of Energy, or the National Science Foundation, to name three.

 Who is managing this program?

 The START program is managed by MassVentures.
 The program is overseen by the President of MassVentures and is managed by a Program Manager, John Fitzpatrick.

 Any Massachusetts applicant whose application to the program is not based on a life sciences and has received a Phase II SBIR within the last four years (or, alternatively, has either gained ‘meaningful commercial traction” as defined below, within the past four years or the technology otherwise remains commercially viable today).
 It is expected that the qualifying Phase II SBIR would have been awarded by the Department of Defense or a federal agency other than the National Institutes of Health.
 A “Massachusetts company” is one that conducts its research, development, manufacturing and commercialization primarily in the Commonwealth of Massachusetts, and for the purposes of this program commits to continuing to do so.
 It is expected that START funds will be spent primarily in Massachusetts.
 MassVentures reserves the right to amend eligibility criteria in its discretion.

 What if a company moves out of Massachusetts after receiving START funds?